bndw/bdw.to/content/fixed/work.md

 }

   <p>
     In 2009 I joined my first startup.
-Founded by 3 Vulcan engineers, <a href="http://tritontechnical.com" target="_blank">Triton Technical</a> setout to provide the standard in highend AV/IT systems for <a href="https://s3-eu-west-1.amazonaws.com/y.co/default/CALLISTO-0-5672e6f368a90_v_default_big.jpeg" target="_blank"> mega yachts</a>.
+Founded by 3 Vulcan engineers, Triton Technical setout to provide the standard in highend AV/IT systems for <a href="https://s3-eu-west-1.amazonaws.com/y.co/default/CALLISTO-0-5672e6f368a90_v_default_big.jpeg" target="_blank"> mega yachts</a>.
 I leveraged my formal education in Audio Engineering to help build and commission custom AV solutions.
 By the end of 2011 my initially hardware-focused role had all but shifted to software.